Fostering a dog is an excellent way to help out a needy four-footer, and it means you’ll get to spend some time with a great pooch while doing so.

 Let’s back up a minute: What exactly do dog fosters do?
 What kinds of responsibilities are they expected to fulfill?

 Essentially, dog foster parents are responsible for caring for a canine companion for a predetermined length of time or until the dog is adopted.

 This also includes taking responsibility for trips to the veterinarian and doing whatever is necessary to give the dog a high quality of life and prepare Fido for his forever home.

 Foster parents play a huge role in helping pups blossom into their best selves, and pet foster homes help open up much-needed room in shelters, saving more lives as a result.

 In addition to basic caretaking responsibilities, dog fosters will be responsible for the following activities:

 - Helping your mutt learn his manners.
 Whether it’s at-home training or taking Fido to some obedience classes, you’ll be helping your pooch master basic commands, etiquette, and potentially potty training.
-While the level of training you implement is up to you, some shelters will even cover the cost of training programs, allowing you to learn a lot about dog training while helping out a dog in need.
+While the level of training you implement is up to you, many shelters will even cover the cost of training programs, allowing you to learn a lot about dog training while helping out a dog in need.